Women in Afghanistan: Violence against Afghan women

-Many women in Afghanistan experience at least one form of abuse.
 In 2015, the World Health Organization reported that 90% of women in Afghanistan had experienced at least one form of domestic violence.
 Violence against women is widely tolerated by the community, and it is widely practiced in Afghanistan.
 Violence against women in Afghanistan ranges from verbal abuse and psychological abuse to physical abuse and unlawful killing.

 From infancy, girls and women are under the authority of their fathers or husbands.
 Their freedom of movement is restricted since they are children and their choice of husbands is also restricted.
 Women and girls are deprived of education and denied economic liberty.
 In their pre-marriage and post-marriage relationships, their ability to assert their economic and social independence is limited by their families.
-Most married Afghan females are faced with the stark reality that they are forced to endure abuse.
+Most married Afghan women are faced with the stark reality that they are forced to endure abuse.
 If they try to extricate themselves from the situation of abuse, they invariably face social stigma, social isolation, persecution for leaving their homes by the authorities and honor killings by their relatives.

-Customs and traditions which are influenced by centuries-old patriarchal rules prevail, the issue of violence against women becomes pronounced.
+As customs and traditions which are influenced by centuries-old patriarchal rules prevail, the issue of violence against women becomes pronounced.
 The high illiteracy rate among the population further perpetuates the problem.
 A number of women across Afghanistan believe that it is acceptable for their husbands to abuse them.
 Reversing this general acceptance of abuse was one of the main reasons behind the creation of the EVAW.

 In 2009, the Elimination of Violence Against Women (EVAW) was signed into law.
-The EVAW was created by multiple organizations which were assisted by prominent women's rights activists in Kabul (namely UNIFEM, Rights & Democracy, Afghan Women's Network, the Women's Commission in the Parliament and the Afghan Ministry of Women's Affairs.
+The EVAW was created by multiple organizations which were assisted by prominent women's rights activists in Kabul (namely UNIFEM, Rights & Democracy, Afghan Women's Network, the Women's Commission in the Parliament and the Afghan Ministry of Women's Affairs).

 In March 2015, Farkhunda Malikzada, a 27-year-old Afghan woman was publicly beaten and slain by an angry mob of radical Muslims in Kabul on a false accusation of Quran desecration.
 A number of prominent public officials turned to Facebook immediately after the death to endorse the lynching.
 It was later revealed that she did not burn the Quran.

 In 2018, Amnesty International reported that violence against women was perpetrated by both state and non-state actors.

 In April 2020, HRW reported that in Afghanistan, women with disabilities face all forms of discrimination and sexual harassment while they are accessing government assistance, health care and schools.
 The report also detailed everyday barriers which women and girls face in one of the world's poorest countries.